EvyLynne/Sigma-Analytics-and-Resolving_The_Fan_Trap/README.md

   <li>I created the LEFT OUTER JOIN in Power Query using Merge Queries as new and called the resulting table, "Step 3 1st Join" when I expanded the join, I took all the columns including the duplicates as in the tutorial - this creates a denormalized table. </li>
   <li>I removed any automatic relationships that PBI set up with the new merged table and the existing tables. </li>
   <li>I once again chose Power Query Merge Queries as new for the second join which pulled in order_details to the new table so as to not corrupt prior data. </li>
+  This join required joining order_details to the order_header using the orderid for those tables.
+Intrestingly, this triggered a Privacy Level warning in PBI.
+I checked ignore.
 </ol>